AsyncHttpClient/async-http-client/README.md

 ## Installation

-First, in order to add it to your Maven project, simply add this dependency:
+First, in order to add it to your Maven project, simply download from Maven central or add this dependency:

 ```xml
 <dependency>